ikhsanrahman/dwh_coding_challenge/solution/README.md

 1. Visualize the complete historical table view of each tables in tabular format in stdout (hint: print your table)

    **SOLUTION** :

-   	- Read each file json. collect the data into a list
+      - Read each file json. collect the data into a list for each data
       - Each list of data will be converted into dataframe
-   	- Print each of dataframe
+      - Print out each of dataframe

 2. Visualize the complete historical table view of the denormalized joined table in stdout by joining these three tables (hint: the join key lies in the `resources` section, please read carefully)

    **SOLUTION** :

-    - NaN value in dataframe fill using fillna() function with parameter method='ffill'.
+    - Do NaN value in dataframe fill by using fillna() function with parameter method='ffill'.
     - Merge these three tables. firstly, merge accounts and cards. secondly, merge accounts and saving_accounts. then, merge the first and second one.
     - Print result